SOUNDS-RESEARCH/aspsim/README.md

 pip install path/to/aspsim
 ```

+## License
+The software is distributed under the MIT license.
+See the LICENSE file for more information.

 ## Usage
 A number of examples with varying complexity can be found in the examples folder.